nxnjz/RustBuster/README.md

 # RustBuster

-RustBuster is a multithreaded CLI tool for bruteforcing files and/or directories on HTTP(s) servers, similar to GoBuster, DirBuster, and Dirb.
+RustBuster is a simple multithreaded CLI tool for bruteforcing files and/or directories on HTTP(s) servers, similar to GoBuster, DirBuster, and Dirb.

 **RustBuster is still a newborn, but works well enough in most cases.**